Trevor Taylor (singer): Early years

 Trevor Taylor was born in 1958 in Montego Bay, Jamaica.
 At the age of 14, Taylor visited England for the first time.
-Besides music, young Trevor was interested in cooking, power lifting, and football.
-Trevor was a true rastaman, and his idol was Bob Marley.
-At the beginning of his career, Trevor played bass guitar in the British reggae band UB40 and also was a singer in little-known groups in Seychelles.
-In 1978, Trevor worked as a chef in a restaurant "Holiday Inn" in Birmingham, and then in Cologne restaurant "Stummel".
+Besides music, young Taylor was interested in cooking, power lifting, and football.
+Taylor was a true rastaman, and his idol was Bob Marley.
+At the beginning of his career, Taylor played bass guitar in the British reggae band UB40 and also was a singer in little-known groups in Seychelles.
+In 1978, Taylor worked as a chef in a restaurant "Holiday Inn" in Birmingham, and then in Cologne restaurant "Stummel".

 Bad Boys Blue

 In 1984, Trevor Taylor joined the new group Bad Boys Blue, where he was selected as the lead vocalist.
 He sang the leads on the 1985 hit song "You're a Woman".
 It was a real success for the band and it instantly reached Top 10 in many European music charts.
 In Germany, the single peaked at No. 8 and it did not leave the German Top 20 for four months.
 The same year, Bad Boys Blue released their first studio album, Hot Girls, Bad Boys, on which Trevor Taylor sang on all songs (except "L.O.V.E. in My Car"), just as he did on the band's second album, Heartbeat, which was released in 1986.

-In 1987, while recording the single "Come Back and Stay", producers Tony Hendrik and Karin van Haaren decided to change the lead singer, and to subsequently make John McInerney the new front-man.
-These changes, in turn, created tension within the group which ultimately led to Taylor's departure, who did not wish to accept his new sidelined role.
-Taylor stayed with the group for a whole year, during which he was incrementally phased out from his position of the front-man.
-During that transitional period his participation as the lead singer dropped first to 60% and then to 20% of songs sung on the 3rd and the 4th albums, respectively.
-That move was not incidental; it was a key strategy implemented by the producers to ensure survivability and continuity of their project, that is to make sure in the public eye that both Taylor and McInerney were still present in the group, only that their respective positions had been switched, where the fans were now expected to become accustomed to seeing Taylor appear in the shadow of McInerney.
-Only after McInerney appeared on enough of new tracks as lead singer, Taylor could finally leave the group.
-This move was made possible by contractual obligations established by the Bad Boys Blue producers which legally prevented Taylor from exiting the band prematurely (that is, not until the transition period was completed), and therefore the producers were guaranteed to have a smooth continuation of their project.
+In 1987, while recording the single "Come Back And Stay", producers Tony Hendrik and Karin van Haaren decided to change the lead singer, and John McInerney became the permanent front person.
+These changes led to tensions within the group, so Taylor gradually phased out his presence and in 1989 left the team for good to pursue a solo career.